A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Discussions

 \subsubsection{After the era of LLMs}

 Since the emergence of LLMs, a notable trend has been the alignment of feature spaces across different modalities within dialogue systems.
-This alignment effort has taken two distinct directions: 1) the alignment of non-textual modalities with the textual feature space \citep{liu2023visual,minigpt4-v1,dai2023instructblip,zhang2023videollama,maaz2023videochatgpt}; and 2) approaches that pursue alignment in the opposite direction \citep{girdhar2023imagebind,yariv2023audiotoken}.
+This alignment effort has taken two distinct directions: 1) the alignment of non-textual modalities with the textual feature space \citep{liu2023visual,maaz2023videochatgpt}; and 2) approaches that pursue alignment in the opposite direction \citep{girdhar2023imagebind}.
 These endeavors mark a significant shift in the field, aiming to harmonize the representation and understanding of diverse modalities within the context of LLM-based dialogue systems.
 In detail, LLaVA represents the inaugural endeavor in visual instruction tuning using data generated by language-only GPT-4, serving as an end-to-end trained large multimodal model that connects a image encoder and LLM for general-purpose visual and language understanding \citep{liu2023visual}.
-Despite some preliminary efforts have been made in the development of image-based dialogue systems, some works specifically delve into the relatively uncharted territory of video-based dialogue systems \cite{maaz2023videochatgpt,zhang2023videollama}.
+Despite some preliminary efforts have been made in the development of image-based dialogue systems, some works specifically delve into the relatively uncharted territory of video-based dialogue systems \cite{maaz2023videochatgpt}.
 For example, Muhammad et al. \citep{maaz2023videochatgpt} introduce Video-ChatGPT, which is a multimodal model that merges a video-adapted visual encoder with a LLM by simply finetuning a linear layer.
-Besides that, Zhang et al. \citep{zhang2023videollama} further present Video-LLaMA which is capable to understand both visual and auditory content in the video.

 In closing, it is crucial to acknowledge that while the evolution of multimodal dialogue systems has been marked by remarkable progress, there still are many challenges and problems.
 As we forge ahead, we confront an array of practical obstacles that necessitate rigorous research and innovation.
 The alignment of feature spaces between modalities continues to be a substantial concern, as ensuring a seamless interaction between various data types remains an ongoing challenge.
 Furthermore, the interpretability and explainability of these complex multimodal systems pose questions regarding their reliability and ethical use.
 These challenges underscore the need for continued exploration, experimentation, and the development of novel approaches to make multimodal dialogue systems not only powerful but also robust, accessible, and ethically sound, thus solidifying their place in the future of AI-driven conversational technology.